jdoss/ppngx/README.md

 Or you can edit the systemd unit files directly with your changes and run `systemctl daemon-reload --user` and then run `systemctl restart --user pod-paperless.service`.

+# Backing up

+backup.sh is an example generic backup script that will export the required pod volumes, and store the paperless version number.
+You might want to also backup your modified start.sh as well.

+This can either be ran manually as desired or (ideally), as a cron job/whatever.

 # License

 MIT License